Clinical Trial Evaluating the Safety and Efficacy of Nucleus Pulposus Allograft in Participants With Degenerative Disc Disease

 • - Opioid use of more than 90 MME/day.

-• - Currently receiving treatment with radiation, chemotherapy, immunosuppression, or chronic steroid therapy (prednisone, or its equivalent, use of up to 5 mg/qd is allowed, as well as inhalation steroids for asthma) - Metal or ceramic implants in the lumbar spine region.
+• - Currently receiving treatment with radiation, chemotherapy, immunosuppression, or chronic steroid therapy (prednisone, or its equivalent, use of up to 5 mg/qd, or inhalation steroids for asthma is allowed) - Metal or ceramic implants in the lumbar spine region.

-• - Non-MRI compatible devices and active implantable devices such as spinal cord stimulators, intrathecal pumps, etc. - Compensated injuries or ongoing litigation regarding back pain/injury, or financial or other incentives to remain impaired.
+• - Contraindications to MRI, including non-MRI compatible devices and active implantable devices such as spinal cord stimulators, intrathecal pumps, etc. - Involved in ongoing or closed (within 6 months of screening visit) litigation related to their back pain condition.

-• - Any mental instability, bipolar disorders, post-traumatic stress disorder (PTSD) or uncontrolled anxiety/depression and/or require new or changed anti-depressants or anti-psychotic medications within 3 months of enrollment.
+• - Any mental instability, unstable bipolar disorders, unmanaged post-traumatic stress disorder (PTSD) or uncontrolled anxiety/depression and/or require new or changed anti-depressants or anti-psychotic medications within 3 months of enrollment.

-• - Diagnosis of any traumatic neurological disorders.
+• - Diagnosis of any traumatic neurological disorders that may impact the study as per the judgement of the Investigator.

 • - Women who are pregnant or breastfeeding at the time of enrollment and/or plan to become pregnant during the study; pregnancy is confirmed by: - a positive pregnancy test during the screening visit.